codersclub/DRKB/multimedia/audio/play_note/index.md

      /BEATS is the number of beats to pause for (default = 1)

-where ,\<     is the END OF STRING terminator.
+where,\<     is the END OF STRING terminator.

 Properties: